Marcia Thrasher and Deb Corkery answer the call of the wild. photos by Keith Borgmeyer Hunting and shooting sports have been dominated by men...

 “I make his a little special, I’m not going to lie,” Teresa says.
 “But I use all the same ingredients that I use for everybody else.
 I don’t keep a secret stash.”

-DeMarko leans back and raises his fits in the air, saying, “Yes!
+DeMarko leans back and raises his fists in the air, saying, “Yes!
 But one day I’m going to switch it up on her though and throw her off.”

 “He’ll still get the B&B Special because I’ll already have it made for him,” Teresa says, smiling back.